How to make money on TikTok in 2026

 Keep in mind to only promote products you actually use and disclose affiliate relationships.
 Honest sponsored content always converts better than a fancy pitch.

-Once you’ve built a bit of a following, selling your own stuff can be a nice next step.
+Once you’ve built a bit of a following, selling your own products can be a nice next step and a way to make money beyond platform payouts.
 It doesn’t have to be fancy – just something your target audience already cares about.

 Here are some ideas: